Survey in Characterizing Semantic Change: Lexical Semantic Change

 \subsection{Objectives}

-Different terms are used to refer to \acf{lsc}, such as semantic drift or semantic shift.
-In this paper we make the distinction between identification of a change and characterization of the change.
-The former refers to the process through which the meaning of a word gradually or significantly changes over time in a language.
-It is the process through which a language unit's initial semantic content changes, leading to a shift in its usage, connotation, or meaning.
-Cambridge \cite{ardley1968god} and McTaggart \cite{Broad_1938} change approaches are different on how to use temporal information to identify changes.
-While Cambridge proposes to compare two different corpus (from different time period), McTaggart prefers to study the evolution of the usage of a word over a period of time.
-The analysis of works dealing with the identification problem has been well covered by \citet{Tahmasebi2018SurveyOC}, \citet{Kutuzov2018DiachronicWE}, and \citet{Tang2018ASO}.
-We formally define the semantic change identification in \Cref{sec:semchange}.
+Different terms refer to \acf{lsc}, such as semantic drift or semantic shift.
+In this paper, we distinguish between the identification of a change and the characterization of that change.
+The former refers to detecting that a word's meaning has changed, while the latter refers to describing how it has changed.
+We formally differentiate these problems in \Cref{sec:semchange}.
+The analysis of work on the identification problem has been well covered by \citet{Tahmasebi2018SurveyOC}, \citet{Kutuzov2018DiachronicWE}, and \citet{Tang2018ASO}.

-The focus of our literature review is on the characterization of change, where we look for common properties that allows for grouping identified semantic changes into categories.
-Semantic change characterization occurs by the need to reduce fuzziness when combining meanings and forms \cite{HockJoseph2019Semantic}.
-While some authors propose to use the cause of the changes to group them, other authors categorize the type of change by language figures that describe the change, or by the cultural process.
-From a computation perspective, determining the cause of a semantic change becomes very complex to implement and, to the best of our knowledge, none computational approach was implemented yet.
-For this review we followed the proposition of using language figures as bases to create categories of changes.
-We adopt the most predominant categories in literature, following the typology proposed in \citet{juvonen2016lexical} and \citet{tahmasebi2021computational}:
+Semantic change occurs from the need to convey more complex concepts and ideas with a restricted set of known words \citep{HockJoseph2019Semantic}.
+While some authors categorize changes by their cause (e.g., social, cultural), others use linguistic mechanisms (e.g., metaphor, metonymy) as the basis for classification.
+The focus of our literature review is on the characterization of change, where we look for common properties that allow for grouping identified semantic changes into categories.
+From a computational perspective, determining the cause of a semantic change is very complex to implement and, to the best of our knowledge, no computational approach has been implemented yet.

+Frameworks have been proposed on how to track \ac{lsc}, such as the Cambridge and McTaggart views \citep{Tang2013SemanticCC}, which did not initially consider computational methods.
+These approaches differ in how they use temporal information to identify changes: while the Cambridge view involves comparing two static corpora from different time periods, the McTaggart view involves tracking the evolution of a word's usage over time.
+The Cambridge approach best suits the computational perspective, as the McTaggart approach would require historiographical work to acquire socio-cultural knowledge that goes beyond contextual analysis of word occurrences \citep[p.~4-7]{Tang2013SemanticCC}.

+This core distinction causes considerable disagreement, as empirical and historiographical methods are based on different ideas and focus on distinct aspects of research.
+Empirical methods rely on direct observation and measurable data, whereas historiographical methods involve interpreting past events and written records.
+Since these two approaches operate in different ways and aim to answer distinct kinds of questions, they often yield contrasting views.